 Time for lunch.
 Lunch is not included but your guide will give the best recommendations to enjoy local gastronomy.

-Afternoon we will invite you to continue discovering the secrets of this ancient culture, visit the archeological sites and experience the connection between the islanders and the universe.
+This afternoon we will invite you to continue discovering the secrets of this ancient culture, visit the archeological sites and experience the connection between the islanders and the universe.

 Your first visit is at Ahu Huri a Urenga located west from HangaRoa in a depressed area named ManavaiTorekau.
 This was one of the last Ahu (Altars) to be restored and from the astronomic point of view it is though that the Ahu is oriented to face the sunrise during the solstice in winter and summer.
 Then visit the Ahu Akivi.
 This ahu with its seven moai was completely restored in 1960 by Dr. William Mulloy who had the site dated at 1460 AD.
 Continue to Ahu VaiTeka, this inland site apparently wasset to be oriented towards the rising sun of equinox, close to this Ahu you can find a large number of caves and waterholes, a very important source of fresh water for the ancient islanders.
 Then you will continue to Puna Pau.
 It’s from this crater that the ancients Rapa Nui used to carved the red scoria to make the Pukao (topknot), that they put on the heads of some of their iconic moai statues as well as lining or lintel stones, and funeral cists amongst others features including statues.
 Return to the hotel.
 (B.) (Shard Guide)